 The Schlieffen Plan was designed to eliminate France as an ally to Russia before Russia was ready to attack.
 It was based on the assumption that Russia would take about six weeks to get its military force together and mobilized after the war broke out.
 Germany’s plan was to use that lead time, seize the opportunity, immediately focus their forces against France, and defeat them before turning east to fight Russia.

-To make swift progress, they’d avoid France’s fortified borders and make an unexpected and forceful strike through neutral Belgium deep into France.
+To make swift progress, Germany would avoid France’s fortified borders and make an unexpected and forceful strike through neutral Belgium deep into France.
 The idea was to successfully complete the major attack on the Western Front within the six weeks Russia took to prepare.
-Then, with France subdued, they would turn east to attack Russia.
+Then, with France subdued, Germany would turn east to attack Russia.

 The Schlieffen Plan depended on Russia not mobilizing its armed forces quickly, on Great Britain not living up to its obligation to defend neutral Belgium, and on France and Belgium being caught off guard by the unexpected attack through Belgium and not being able to defend themselves against it.
 If it had gone according to plan, France would have been defeated in a matter of weeks.